Logeswaran123/Leveling-up-Leet/README.md

 Dynamic programming by memoization is a top-down approach to dynamic programming.
 By reversing the direction in which the algorithm works i.e. by starting from the base case and working towards the solution, we can also implement dynamic programming in a bottom-up manner.

+<b>Recursion vs Dynamic Programming</b><br />
 Dynamic programming is mostly applied to recursive algorithms.
 This is not a coincidence, most optimization problems require recursion and dynamic programming is used for optimization.

 But not all problems that use recursion can use Dynamic Programming.
 Unless there is a presence of overlapping subproblems like in the fibonacci sequence problem, a recursion can only reach the solution using a divide and conquer approach.

 That is the reason why a recursive algorithm like Merge Sort cannot use Dynamic Programming, because the subproblems are not overlapping in any way.

+<b>Greedy Algorithms vs Dynamic Programming</b><br />
+Greedy Algorithms are similar to dynamic programming in the sense that they are both tools for optimization.

+However, greedy algorithms look for locally optimum solutions or in other words, a greedy choice, in the hopes of finding a global optimum.
+Hence greedy algorithms can make a guess that looks optimum at the time but becomes costly down the line and do not guarantee a globally optimum.

+Dynamic programming, on the other hand, finds the optimal solution to subproblems and then makes an informed choice to combine the results of those subproblems to find the most optimum solution.

 ---